Michonne: Early storylines (2005–2008)

 Michonne is introduced as a mysterious woman armed with a katana.
 She first appears towing two armless, jawless zombies in shackles and causes no small consternation among the group.
 She saves Otis from zombies and follows him to the abandoned prison where the group is based.
 She immediately bonds with Tyreese, recognizing him from his days in the NFL, and shares his passion for weightlifting.
 They sleep together, precipitating Tyreese's breakup with Carol Peletier; Michonne and Tyreese then become a couple.

-Michonne reveals some details of her life before the apocalypse.
-She was a lawyer who had recently ended her marriage and lost custody of her children.
-At first, she appears to have suffered some kind of trauma or mental illness, often carrying on conversations with herself or with her deceased boyfriend, as Andrea first notices in the prison.
-Michonne later admits to Rick Grimes that she has imaginary conversations with her dead boyfriend to keep herself from breaking down, and as a coping mechanism to deal with the real world's horrors.
-In return, Rick shows her a rotary telephone he uses to "call" his late wife, Lori.

-Michonne is among the small group sent out to investigate a helicopter crash, and they stumble upon the town of Woodbury.
-Woodbury's Governor betrays and captures them, and violently rapes and tortures Michonne.
-He soon realizes she must be dealt with more aggressively when she kills all the participants in a gladiator-style tournament.
-The group escapes, but Michonne remains behind, saying "she has to take care of some things".
-She tortures, sodomizes, and mutilates the Governor before making her way back to the prison with the rest of the group.
-When the Governor retaliates, Michonne and Tyreese go on the offensive, attempting guerrilla warfare in order to buy the prison time to prepare for the next attack.
-Instead Michonne is forced to flee after nearly being captured, and Tyreese is captured and used as a bargaining tool to get into the prison.
-When this fails, the Governor kills Tyreese with Michonne's katana.
-Moments later, she returns and reclaims her sword, disappearing into the woods nearby.

 Post-prison (2008–2010)

 After the events at the prison, she returns to look for the RV survivors and puts Tyreese's reanimated remains to peace.
 When she finds only footprints, she begins to follow them and stumbles upon Rick and his son, Carl.
 She saves Carl from a zombie and joins up with Rick and Carl.
-Michonne protects Carl as a mother would, and goes to great lengths to protect Rick out of respect for him.
 She bonds with them and keeps Rick's "conversations" with Lori secret.
 They rejoin other surviving members of the group at Hershel Greene's farm.
 Michonne travels with the survivors in search of safety, and inquires about Morgan Jones' whereabouts.
-When Rick asks if she finds Morgan attractive, Michonne admits that she does, but is still mourning Tyreese.